Strivin0311/llms-learning/models/foundation/miscellaneous.md

 # Miscellaneous Models
-*Here's some resources about Miscellaneous Models*
+*Here're some resources about Miscellaneous Models*

 #### Phi-2: The surprising power of small language models [`READ`]